ankane/logstop/README.md

 Logstop::Formatter.new(formatter, ip: true)
 ```

-To scrub outside of logging, use: [master]
+To scrub outside of logging, use:

 ```ruby
 Logstop.scrub(msg)